momentohq/client-sdk-javascript/examples/nodejs/token-vending-machine/README.md

 MomentoTokenVendingMachine.MomentoTokenVendingMachineApiEndpointE36C2123 = https://9jkmukxn68.execute-api.us-west-2.amazonaws.com/prod/
 ```

 This is the URL of the API Gateway endpoint for your Token Vending Machine.
-Now you should be able to `curl` this endpoint, and the response will be a temporary Momento Auth Token suitable for use in a browser!
+Now you should be able to `curl` this endpoint, and the response will be a temporary Momento API key suitable for use in a browser!

 ## Example Apps That Use The Token Vending Machine